sencha/SenchaTestDemo/README.md

 [walkthrough](walkthrough/Workspace/Readme.md) for the story being told by the test runs for this project.

-The **Admin** application in this workspace has a complete Functional test suite as well as examples of Unit tests as well as Integration tests.
+The **Admin** application in this workspace has a complete Functional test suite in addition to examples of Unit tests as well as Integration tests.

 ## TestProject
 This is a stand-alone test workspace.
 There is no Sencha framework or even an application